 MASSACHUSETTS INSTITUTE OF TECHNOLOGY (MIT)M.S.

 Initial discovery of dermis regeneration.
 In 1976 Yannas and John F. Burke, MD discovered the first scaffold with regenerative activity.
-Although the strctural features of a scaffold with regenerative activity were not appreciated at that time, they were eventually (1989, 2015; see references below) recognized as those of a highly porous analog of the extracellular matrix based on type I collagen, with highly specific structural features.
+Although the strctural features of a scaffold with regenerative activity were not appreciated at that time, they were eventually (1989, 2015; see references below) recognized as those of a highly porous analog of the extracellular matrix based on type I collagen, a biodegradable scaffold with highly specific structural features.
 These required features included a specific range of the pore size, defined degradation half-life and specified surface chemistry.
 When this cell-free scaffold was grafted on deep skin wounds in guinea pigs it was unexpectedly observed in 1976 that it led to strong delay of wound contraction and eventually to wound closure by formation of scarless tissue that had the appearance of dermis.
 The full significance of this discovery was not understood at that time; it was explained adequately about 40 years later (see below).
-Use of this scaffold, named dermis regeneration template (DRT), with full-thickness skin wounds in animal and humans led to synthesis of a dermis (1975-81) (See below for references).
+Use of this scaffold, named dermis regeneration template (DRT), with full-thickness skin wounds in animal and humans led to synthesis of a nearly physiological dermis (1975-81).
 When this scaffold was seeded with keratinocytes it led to simultaneous regeneration of the dermis and the epidermis in animals and in humans (Orgill PhD thesis, 1981-83).
 [Early versions of the active scaffold were based on a graft copolymer of type I collagen and chondroitin 6-sulfate, a glycosaminoglycan.]
 An account of the early discovery of a process for dermis regeneration has been published (Yannas IV.
 Hesitant steps from the artificial skin to organ regeneration.
 Regenerative Biomaterials 5: 189-195 (2018)).

 This outcome was totally unexpected: Although the epidermis regenerates spontaneously on a pre-existing dermal substrate, the completely excised dermis does not regenerate spontaneously in the adult mammal.
 The work eventually led to development of a medical device (commercial name: IntegraTM) that is currently used with increasing frequency to treat patients who have lost skin due to trauma, or are undergoing plastic surgery, or with patients suffering from chronic skin wounds.
 Its use in skin regeneration has been documented in over 300 clinical studies over the past several years, many of which are cited in the following website: http://www.ncbi.nlm.nih.gov/pubmed/?term=Integra+substitute+skin.
 The collagen scaffold work by the MIT group during the period 1976-1990 has provided the original paradigm in the fields of regenerative medicine and tissue engineering.
 This work resulted in the first patent on induced organ regeneration.
 (Yannas, I.V., J.F.
 Burke, D.P.
 Orgill, and E.M.
 Skrabut, Method of Promoting the Regeneration of Tissue at a Wound, U.S. Pat.
 4,418,691, December 6, 1983).

 From skin to peripheral nerves.
 The work with skin has been extended by Yannas and coworkers at MIT to regenerate peripheral nerves.
 Early work showed that the transected rat sciatic nerve was regenerated over unprecedented distances using, at first, silicone tubes filled with DRT and later simply a tubular connector based on DRT.
 These findings were used in an industrial laboratory to develop a commercial device (NeuragenTM) which is currently used to treat humans with paralysis of extremities resulting from severe injury (Orgill, MD thesis, 1985; L. Chamberlain PhD thesis, 1998-2000; E. Soller, PhD thesis, 2010-12).
 It was also used to regenerate the conjunctiva in adult rabbits (Hsu et al., 2000).